Brexit looming, UK decides between Tories and Labour | DW | 11.12.2019

 Never in the history of British politics have partly allegiances mattered as little as today.
 And never have people been so frustrated with the status quo.

-After 10 years of Tory rule and austerity politics, the National Health Service (NHS) is on the brink of collapse.
-Endless waiting in hospitals is the norm; there is a lack of beds, staff and equipment.
+Ten years of austerity politics have taken their toll on the National Health Service.
+Patients complain of long waits in emergency rooms; NHS officials say there's a lack of beds, staff and equipment.
 The Conservatives have pledged to address this by building 40 new hospitals and hiring thousands of nurses and doctors.
 But, when newspapers examined the pledge, it soon became clear that the promised investments would not make up for prior cuts, that the Tories were really just planning to renovate existing hospital buildings and that the dearth of medical staff would persist.

 Read more: Labour's Corbyn unveils 'radical' manifesto